Sushmey/Go_CRUD/README.md

 - Create a `cm.yaml`.
 This ConfigMap is to store key-value pair of config data for k8s, allows to separate config from application code making it easier to make changes.
 - Create a `svc.yaml` and `deploy.yaml` to create the service and deploy it.
 In our case its a db so do mention the db config like port, username, dbname, host and password.

+### Create the application and connect to DB
+- Set up ConfigMap and add env variables to connect to postgres-service we created earlier
+- Set up deployment where we create a container using the image created earlier (in step 2) and mention the port which exposes this container
+- Create a service file to expose the deployed container to the outside world.
+In our case we have exposed 8080 (on container) to 30004 in outside world

 ## Common Errors I ran into while developing this
 - ### Connection refused